-We design the very best Peru holidays, making sure your trip to this fantastic country is one to remember.
+Peru offers tours, treks and holidays for everyone.
+We design the very best bespoke Peru holidays for singles, couples, small groups and families, making sure your trip to this fantastic country of endless variety is one to remember.

 Raft and Kayak

 Below you will find a few of the many attractions Peru has to offer for your holiday.

 Lima, the capital city of Peru, is a vibrant bustling place with a wide variety of things to do.

 Stroll or bike around the historic centre, visiting the many museums or just chilling out in a café or restaurant in Miraflores.

 In Parque Kennedy you can sit outside in Parisian fashion and watch the world go by in cafes and restaurants, or walk to the shore and the cliffs overlooking the Pacific Ocean.